-Journey through the Inca heartlands on this express Overland adventure through Bolivia and Peru.
+Journey through the Inca heartlands on this express Overland tour of Bolivia and Peru.
 Unlock the secrets of the mystic sights as you hike along historic Inca pathways, discover isolated islands dotting Lake Titicaca, ramble over the ruins of Machu Picchu and explore the streets of Cuzco.
-From the breathtaking altitude at La Paz to the once mighty Inca capital of Cuzco, discover the history and beauty of these two great nations on this unforgettable trip.
+From the breathtaking altitude of La Paz to the once mighty Inca capital of Cuzco, discover the history and beauty of these two great nations on this unforgettable trip.

 Table of Contents

 - Climb through the jumble of twisting streets in La Paz

 - Discover the remote beauty of the Island of the Sun

 - Set sail on the waters of Lake Titicaca

 - Discover the mystery of crumbling Machu Picchu

 - Go hiking in the footsteps of the Incas